-- XVI.B.5.
-Error in application of rules: When it is determined by the arbiter that the Referee made a clear error in applying the competition rules, the outcome of the error shall be corrected, and the Referee shall be disciplined and/or sanctioned. - XVI.B.6.
-Errors in factual judgment: When the event head Referee decides that there was clearly an error in judging the facts such as impact of striking, severity of action or conduct, intentionally, timing of an act in relation to a declaration or area, the decision shall not be changed and the official(s) who have made the error shall be disciplined and/or sanctioned. - XVI.B.7.
+- XIII.B.1.
+After reviewing the protest application, the content of the protest must be arranged according to the criterion of "acceptable" or "unacceptable." - XIII.B.2.
+If necessary, the event head Referee can hear opinions from the Referee, Judges, or Ring Manager. - XIII.B.3.
+If necessary, the event head Referee can review the material evidence of the decisions, such as the written data (score sheets).
+Only video from the tournaments IVR system be admitted as evidence to confirm or disconfirm the protest. - XIII.B.4.
+Errors in determining the match results: Mistakes in calculating the match score or misidentifying a competitor shall result in the decision being reversed. - XIII.B.5.
+Error in application of rules: When it is determined by the arbiter that the Referee made a clear error in applying the competition rules, the outcome of the error shall be corrected, and the Referee shall be disciplined and/or sanctioned. - XIII.B.6.
+Errors in factual judgment: When the event head Referee decides that there was clearly an error in judging the facts such as impact of striking, severity of action or conduct, intentionally, timing of an act in relation to a declaration or area, the decision shall not be changed and the official(s) who have made the error shall be disciplined and/or sanctioned. - XVII.B.7.
 The decision of the event head Referee will be final and there will be no means of further appeal.